Treeeater/JSAccessVisualizer/README.md

 4) Once you are able to navigate and browse a complicated site (say, nytimes.com) with FireInspector without problems (other than slow performance), go ahead and drag Visualizer.xpi into FireInspector.
 A sidebar will appear after successful installation of Visualizer extension.

-5) To visualize accesses, click 'Obtain Now!' button on the left of the sidebar panel.
+5) Follow instructions on the extension sidebar to display all resource accesses on the page.
 Click to expand or collapse the individual third-party domains and their access categories.
 Mouse over the individual accesses to highlight the elements on the page.
 When mousing over any access, pink color indicates that the element is visible, purple indicates invisible.
 Clicking on a pink entry will auto-scroll the page to bring that element into view.
 Clicking on a purple entry will pop up an alert window displaying the content of that node.
 Green entries denotes third-party owned nodes, and are often advertisements and social widgets inserted into the page.
-Click "withAdditionalInfo" to output all accesses of all third-party scripts as a text file (named the URL of this page) to the current working directory.
+Again, follow instructions on the sidebar to output all accesses of all third-party scripts as a text file (named the URL of this page) to the current profile directory.

 6) For policy generation, follow these steps: